 The purpose of this BTP is to establish procedures for the proper treatment of human skeletal remains that have been identified in two archaeological features within the study area.
-This BTP follows the process described in the applicable sections of Chapter 6E - Historic Preservation (Hawai'i Revised Statutes; as amended), and in the current administrative rules for the treatment of burial sites and human remains approved and adopted by the State of Hawai'i.
-The information presented within this BTP, in conjunction with presentation at the appropriate Hawai'i Island Burial Council (HIBC) meeting, is designed to assist the HIBC in making a determination on the preservation of the Native Hawaiian burial sites identified within the project area.
+This BTP follows the process described in the applicable sections of Chapter 6E - Historic Preservation (Hawai'i Revised Statutes; as amended), and in the current administrative rules for the treatment of burial sites and human remains approved and adopted by the State of Hawai'i Island Burial Council (HIBC) meeting, is designed to assist the HIBC in making a determination on the preservation of the Native Hawaiian burial sites identified within the project area.